Difference Between Valence Bond Theory, and Molecular Orbital Theory

 Bond order:-

-Bond order is the number of chemical bonds a pair of atoms.
+Bond order is the number of chemical bonds in a pair of atoms.

 Bond Order (BO) = 1/2(Nb - Na)

-Nb = number of electron in bonding orbitals
+Nb = number of electrons in bonding orbitals

-Na = number of electron in antibonding orbitals.
+Na = number of electrons in antibonding orbitals.

 Nature of the bond

 If bond order = 1 single covalent bond e.g. H2, F2 molecules.
-If bond order = 2 double covalent bond e.g. O2 molecules.
-If bond order = 3 triple covalent bond e.g. N3 molecules.
+If bond order = 2 double covalent bonds e.g. O2 molecules.
+If bond order = 3 triple covalent bonds e.g. N3 molecules.

 Stability of molecules

-Case:-I If Nb > Na molecules is stable more bonding orbitals are occupied e.g. O2, N2.
-Case:-II If Nb < Na molecules is unstable antibonding in fluence hence an unstable molecule is formed.
-Case:- III If Nb = Na molecules is unstable in fluence of antibonding electron is slightly more than bonding electrons.
+Case:-I If Nb > Na molecules are stable more bonding orbitals are occupied e.g. O2, N2.
+Case:-II If Nb < Na molecules are unstable antibonding in fluence hence an unstable molecule is formed.
+Case:- III If Nb = Na molecules are unstable influence of the antibonding electron is slightly more than bonding electrons.

 Bond length

 Bond length is inversely proportional to bond order.
-More is the bond order, lesser is the bond length.
+The more is the bond order, the lesser is the bond length.

 C 一 C , C 二 C , C ☰ C B.L 1/ B.O